Ronna McDaniel fires back at haters who bullied Trump-supporting Mexican restaurant owners

-The owners of a Mexican restaurant in Tuscon, Arizona faced social media backlash this past week over a photo that showed them attending a Trump rally.
+The owners of a Mexican restaurant in Tucson, Arizona faced social media backlash this past week over a photo that showed them attending a Trump rally.

 Hispanic Owners of Mexican restaurant north of Tucson targeted on social media after Trump rally https://t.co/2PA1QWW1sO

-Note: Editor’s note: This post originally featured a misspelling of the word Tucson, which has been corrected.